Bilateral frontal polymicrogyria

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 frontal lobes without including the area located behind the Sylvius fissure or the area located behind the Rolando sulcus.
-Some authors classify the condition into two different forms, the bilateral frontal polymicrogyria and the bilateral frontoparietal form.
-Typical features included delayed motor and language milestones, spastic (stiffness) hemiparesis (weakness in one side of the body) or quadriparesis (weakness in all four limbs of the body), and mild to moderate intellectual disability.
-Head size is normal.
-Seizures may be present.
-The frontoparietal form is caused by a mutation in the GPR56 gene but the cause for the frontal form of polymicrogyira is still not known.
-Treatment is directed to the symptoms.Bilateral frontal polymicrogyria is one of the rarest subtypes of polymicrogyria.
-It is defined as a symmetric and bilateral form (in both brain hemispheres) of polymicrogyria that only involves the
+Some researchers classify the condition into two different forms: bilateral frontal polymicrogyria and the bilateral frontoparietal.
+Signs and symptoms included delayed motor and language milestones; spastic (stiffness) hemiparesis (weakness in one side of the body) or quadriparesis (weakness in all four limbs of the body); and mild to moderate intellectual disability.
+Seizures may also be present.
+The frontoparietal form is caused by changes (mutations) in the GPR56 gene but the cause for the frontal form of polymicrogyira is still not known.
+Treatment is based on the signs and symptoms present in each person.Bilateral frontal polymicrogyria is one of the rarest subtypes of polymicrogyria.
+It is a symmetric and bilateral form (in both brain hemispheres) that only involves the

 - Chang B, Walsh CA, Alpse K & Bodel A. Polymicrogyria Overview.
 Gene Review.
 August, 2007; http://www.ncbi.nlm.nih.gov/books/NBK1329/.
 Accessed 10/2/2015.

 - Leventer R.J & cols.
 Clinical and imaging heterogeneity of polynicrogyria: a study of 328 patients.
 Brain.
 May, 2010; 133(5):1415-1427. http://brain.oxfordjournals.org/content/brain/early/2010/04/19/brain.awq078.full.pdf.
 Accessed 10/2/2015.